Rehdx89/CryptBotStuff/README.md

 # CryptBotStuff
-I tried making a decrypt script to decrypt some stuff in a cryptbot sample, but it's not fully working so I'll just debug it
+I tried making a decrypt script to decrypt some string and a PE file in a cryptbot sample